-Tokushima Ramen “徳島ラーメン”, a traditional food in Japan, became a hit when it was featured in Shin-Yokohama Ramen Museum back in 1999.
-It was first known as “Chinese Soba” or “Chuka Soba”.
-Obviously, the name Tokushima Ramen was soon derived due to its place of origin – Tokushima Prefecture.
-It is commonly believed that it originated in the streets of Tokushima.
-Street stalls were selling Chinese Soba at night and were passed on to generations that resulted to transition and development of the dish.
+Tokushima Ramen “徳島ラーメン”, a traditional Japanese food, gained popularity after its feature in the Shin-Yokohama Ramen Museum in 1999.
+People initially knew it as “Chinese Soba” or “Chuka Soba”.
+Naturally, its place of origin – Tokushima Prefecture – led to its current name, Tokushima Ramen.
+Common belief holds that it started in the streets of Tokushima.
+Street stalls sold Chinese Soba at night, and this tradition passed down through generations, leading to its transition and development.

 History of Tokushima Ramen

-Chinese Soba stalls started opening in 1930s.
-White Tokushima ramen was developed in the center of Tokushima City and Komatsushima City in the mid 1940s.
-Around 1960s when brown style Tokushima Ramen was established and became popular.
-It was during this time when toppings such as pork ribs and raw eggs became famous too.
-The gateway to the nationwide popularity of Tokushima Ramen was when it was featured in Shin-Yokohama Ramen Museum in 1999.
-The brand “Inotani” exhibited this in the said museum and therefore, became one of the most popular shops that serve Tokushima Ramen.
+Chinese Soba stalls began to appear in the 1930s.
+Developers created White Tokushima ramen in the center of Tokushima City and Komatsushima City in the mid-1940s.
+The brown style of Tokushima Ramen emerged and gained popularity around the 1960s.
+During this time, toppings such as pork ribs and raw eggs also gained fame.
+The Shin-Yokohama Ramen Museum’s feature of Tokushima Ramen in 1999 opened the gateway to its nationwide popularity.
+The brand “Inotani” showcased this in the museum, making it one of the most popular shops that serve Tokushima Ramen.

 Nowadays, Tokushima Ramen has become famous worldwide too.
 Thanks to the “The University of Tokyo” for bringing this kind of ramen overseas.
 The University of Tokyo has a brand called “Noodle King” established a store in the United States of America wherein they are offering Tokushima Ramen.